-- When children or youth ask questions, listen carefully and respond as appropriately and objectively as possible. - Let them guide you regarding their level of concern or desire for information. - When answering questions, stick to the facts.
-Don't speculate about what could happen.
-If you don't know the answer, don't be afraid to say so. - Discuss events in terms that are appropriate to a child's age and level of development. - You may need to continue discussions.
+- When children or youth ask questions, listen carefully, and respond as appropriately and objectively as possible. - Let them guide you regarding their level of concern or desire for information. - When answering questions, stick to the facts.
+Do not speculate about what could happen.
+If you don't know the answer, don't be afraid to say so. - Discuss events in terms that are appropriate to a child or youth's age and level of development. - You may need to continue discussions.
 Acknowledge new information as it is available.

-Respond to changes in behaviour
+Support: respond to changes in behaviour

-Children and youth may respond differently to traumatic events, with forms that may include:
+- Children and youth may respond differently to traumatic events, with forms that may include:

 - Preoccupation with violence (e.g. pretending to blow things up)

 - Difficulty concentrating

 - Aggressive behaviour

 - Physical complaints (e.g. stomach aches and headaches)

 - Increase in or loss of appetite

 - Anxiety, sadness, withdrawal

 - Sensitivity to loud noises

 - Mood changes

 - Sleep disturbances

+- For more ideas for how to provide support click here.